Derek Carr and the Saints buck the NFL trend of early season offensive struggles

 The Saints, under new coordinator Klint Kubiak, scored on their first 15 drives of the season with Carr at quarterback, scoring on all nine drives in the opener before Carr was replaced by Jake Haener and then getting TDs on the first six possessions against the Cowboys before an interception ended that run.

 Sportradar has tracked player participation since 2006 and no quarterback in that span had led 15 straight scoring drives at any point of a season.
-The longest streaks before Carr’s for the Saints, excluding drives that ended with kneel downs at the end of a half or game, were a 13-gamer for Drew Brees and the Saints in 2018 and 12-gamers for Baltimore’s Lamar Jackson in 2019 and New England’s Tom Brady in 2007.
+The longest streaks before Carr’s for the Saints, excluding drives that ended with kneel downs at the end of a half or game, were a 13-drive streak for Drew Brees and the Saints in 2018 and streaks of 12 for Baltimore’s Lamar Jackson in 2019 and New England’s Tom Brady in 2007.

 Carr and the Saints are the exception, with the 128 offensive touchdowns down 54 from the first two weeks in 2020 and tied for the second fewest in the last 18 seasons.
 The 193.6 net yards passing per game are the fewest through two weeks since 1996 (188.3).